 This will bring up the Advanced Display Settings dialog.

-If the application is not displaying correctly (or in some cases there is blank screen), or unexpected crashing, try resetting the 3D acceleration values Try Enable 3D Acceleration first.
-If this does not fix the problem then try Use Angle rendering mode.
+By default TaxCalc will have applied the Enable 3D Acceleration (Preferred) option during the installation.
+If the application is not displaying correctly (or in some cases there is blank screen), or unexpected crashing, try resetting the 3D acceleration values.

 16-bit colour mode